-‘It is not the matter of engineering or funding but a strong will to make our streets safer that matters!’
+‘It is not a question of engineering or funding but a strong will to make our streets safe that matters!’
 Sao Miguel, an eastern district of Sao Paulo attested to this statement by transforming an intersection that only served cars to a safe place for people in 5 hours.

 As a part of the community outreach efforts for Area 40 – Reduced Speed Zone Redesign, under Bloomberg Philanthropies Initiative For Global Road Safety (BIGRS), NACTO-GDCI with the support of other partners organized a one day pop-up transformation event – “Sao Miguel Mais Humana – Rua Para Todos”.

 An area of 1600 Sq Mt, in Praca de Getulio Vargas–a dysfunctional roundabout and a large bed of asphalt, was temporarily transformed into a pedestrian plaza with narrowed travel lanes and additional pedestrian crossings with the use of chalk, paint, cones and planters.
 The space was activated by artificial turf, beach chairs, umbrellas, planned activities of children and music for adults through the day.

 Making their way to Sao Miguel at the break of dawn, NACTO-GDCI team and the BIGRS embedded staff worked with 20 other collaborators to change the street geometry, with a tight timeline of 5 hours.
 The intervention was based on the proposed design for Sao Miguel Reduced Speed Zone which is currently under the a review phase.
 It eliminated two vehicular alternatives, in turn creating additional open and safe space for pedestrians.